surgieboi/backendless-ecommerce-platform/README.md

 - `type`: This property refers to the initialization method of the BEP instance.

-  - `basic`: means the BEP instance was created as a `JavaScript SDK` instance.
+  - `sdk`: means the BEP instance was created as a `JavaScript SDK` instance.
-  - `custom`: means the BEP instance was created as an `Basic Installation` instance.
+  - `basic`: means the BEP instance was created as an `Basic Installation` instance.

 - `orderCompleted`: This property exposes the state of the current order.